Using Sets exported by iOS apps

 - Operating System: All

-Many iOS apps include the feature of exporting your music in an Ableton Live Set (.als) format, to be able to open and further edit it with Ableton Live 9.
-Live will open the Set into Live’s Session view, with all parts rendered as audio, and also include their corresponding MIDI clips.
+Many iOS apps can export your music in an Ableton Live Set (.als) format, which you can open and further edit within Live.
+Once exported, Live will open the Set in Session view, with all parts rendered as audio, as well as their corresponding MIDI clips.

-Exporting will get you an Ableton Live Project folder.
-This folder contains one or two actual Ableton Live Set (.als) files, which can be opened with Live, as well as the necessary audio files referenced by the Sets.
+After exporting from the app, an Ableton Live Project folder is created.
+This folder contains one or two Ableton Live Set (.als) files, which can be opened with Live, as well as the necessary audio files from the Sets.

 If the session on your iOS app contains more than 8 tracks, you will instead find two related Ableton Live Set (.als) files in the exported Project folder:

 - One Live Set containing all the tracks.
-This Set can be opened with Live 9 Intro, Live 9 Standard and Live 9 Suite.
+This Set can be opened with Live Intro (up to 16 tracks), Live Standard and Live Suite.

 Are you an iOS developer?